ryanwhowe/symfony-template/README.md

 symfony.
 This will ensure that symfony is installed in the container's php version.
 Once the installation is complete you can also install any other packages your project will require using `composer`.

-You can follow the official Symfony [Documentation](https://symfony.com/doc/current/index.html).
+You can follow the official Symfony [Documentation](https://symfony.com/doc/current/index.html) to install the symfony base solution that suits your needs.

 __Warning:__ the symfony installer will create a new git environment inside the `symfony` directory.
 Be sure to remove the `.git` directory from inside the `symfony` directory.